 When determining if the Presa Canario is the right dog for you, be sure to research all aspects of the breed and consult other Presa Canario owners, breeders, and rescue groups to learn more.

-If you’re interested in similar breeds, consider these:
+If you’re interested in similar breeds, check out:

-There are many dog breeds to choose from.
-With a little research, you can find the right one to bring home.
+There’s a whole world of potential dog breeds out there—with a little research, you can find the right one to bring home!